normen/homebridge-platform-maxcube/README.md

 Automatically registers all devices itself so that you should instantly be able to control your home heating through Siri & HomeKit.

 ### Status of this package:
-Halfway decent and tested by a handful of people, all features seem to work as intended.
-If you're interested to help, please do so.
+Tested in long time use by the developer and others, all features seem to work as intended.
+If you're interested to help improving the software further, please do so.

 Supports the following features of Max! thermostat devices:
  - Setting temperature
- - Setting the mode (AUTO/MANUAL)
  - Displaying the measured temperature
  - Displaying the set temperature
  - Displaying the battery warning (also in Apples Home app)
  - Displaying error warnings (only in certain apps)
+ - Setting the mode (AUTO/MANUAL)
  - Supports window contact sensors
- - Supports wall thermostat devices
+ - Optionally supports wall thermostat devices

 ## Example config
 ```